 The tracks at Windy point with the snow ahead of our train on our route.

-We backed out of the Windy Point siding and after it was switched we headed up the track.
+We backed out of the Windy Point siding and after it was switched, we headed up the track.

-As we climbed I had my doubts that we would be going any further.
+As we climbed, I had my doubts that we would be going any further,

-Here the rails vanish into the snow.
+Here rails vanished into the snow.

-We tried to push forward but came to an abrupt stop.
+The train tried to push forward but came to an abrupt stop.

 A fantastic view from where we stopped.